LolerPanda/Dr.-Zinn-AI-Psychotherapist/README.md

 ### Not Recommended

 - GPT-3.5
-  - Dr. Wang does work in GPT-3.5 but it will not be as effective and concise as GPT-4
+  - Dr. Zinn does work in GPT-3.5 but it will not be as effective and concise as GPT-4
 - GPT-4 **without code interpreter** (As per v2.7)
 - GPT-4 with plugins (As per v2.7)